 Imagine.
 The pool of Labelas less than a day’s journey from here!
 I have heard of the healing temple deep in the mountains, founded long ago by my Sularine brethren.
 It is a sacred place, dedicated to Labelas Eronath.
 Miracles have happened there.
 But I remember hearing that communications with the temple were severed over a decade ago, possibly due to orc strife.
 It makes me doubly yearn to go there.

-I will return here, though.
-I must.
-I cannot pass so close to the pool of Labelas and not attempt to find it.
+We will find it, though.
+We must.
+I cannot pass so close to the pool of Labelas and not attempt to visit it.